waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 Compare this failure with the failure we started with at the beginning of the stage.
 Is it the same?
 If not, why is it different?
 Take some time to discuss this with your pair partner.
 What will you do next?

-Our user story still isn\'t working, which means that although we can now test the DockingStation class, it does not have the behaviour we want.
-Let\'s look through the error carefully to work out what Ruby is telling us.
+Our user story still isn't working, which means that although we can now test the DockingStation class, it does not have the behaviour we want.
+Let's look through the error carefully to work out what Ruby is telling us.
 Specifically, it tells us that the method `release_bike` is undefined. (``#<DockingStation:0x007fc1d4866828>`` refers to the instance of the DockingStation class that we have in the `docking_station` variable.).

 So, the error is almost telling us what to do.
-We don\'t have the method `release_bike`, and it\'s tempting to just go ahead and create one, however we want to test-drive our code by *unit tests* right?
+We don't have the method `release_bike`, and it's tempting to just go ahead and create one, however we want to test-drive our code by *unit tests* right?

-Let\'s create a unit test for `release_bike` in `spec/docking_station_spec.rb`:
+Let's create a unit test for `release_bike` in `spec/docking_station_spec.rb`:

 ```ruby
 require 'docking_station'